-Our vision is to enable learners to achieve their chosen career goals by providing flexibility in accessing training.
-To provide excellence in the training and support provided to assist you in your path to career satisfaction.
+Our vision is to enable students to achieve their chosen career goals by providing flexible and accessible training.
+We are dedicated to providing excellence in the training and support we offer to assist you in your path to further study or future career satisfaction.